 1. Get Started: Emergency Tips

-Is your short story assignment due tomorrow morning?
+Eager to get started on your National Novel Writing Month project?
+Do you have a short story assignment due tomorrow morning?
 These emergency tips may help.
 Good luck!

 - What does your protagonist want?